Chris Coleman (footballer): International

 Coleman was capped by Wales at school, youth, under-21 and senior levels.
-His only competitive football appearance after his leg injuries came for Wales on 14 May 2002, when he was called up to the squad as a replacement for Danny Gabbidon, and then came on as a late substitute for goalscorer Robert Earnshaw in the 1–0 win over Germany at the Millennium Stadium.
+His only competitive football appearance after his leg injuries came for Wales on 14 May 2002, when he was called up to the squad as a replacement for Danny Gabbidon, and then came on as a late substitute for goalscorer Robert Earnshaw in a 1–0 win over Germany at the Millennium Stadium.

 Coleman was also eligible to play for Ireland, through his father.

 Managerial career

 Fulham

 Coleman joined Fulham's coaching staff in October 2002 under Tigana.
 He later succeeded the Frenchman as caretaker manager in April 2003, and steered Fulham away from relegation danger.
 He was named as Fulham's permanent manager in May 2003, beating the more experienced Klaus Toppmöller and George Burley to the post, and also became the youngest manager in the Premier League.

-His first full season in charge saw Fulham finish a surprise ninth place, as many pundits tipped them to struggle and for Coleman to be sacked.
+His first full season in charge saw Fulham finish a surprise ninth place, as many pundits had predicted a season of struggle for the club.
 Many of Fulham's key players, such as Edwin van der Sar, Louis Saha, Steed Malbranque and Luís Boa Morte, were sold in the following years and Fulham did not repeat their earlier successes under Coleman though he kept them clear of relegation.
-He was sacked on 10 April 2007 in a move that caught some observers by surprise, after a seven-game winless run that left the club four points above the relegation zone.
+He was dismissed on 10 April 2007 in a move that caught some observers by surprise, after a seven-game winless run that left the club four points above the relegation zone.

 Real Sociedad

 Coleman moved abroad to manage recently relegated Segunda División side Real Sociedad on 4 July 2007, after being recommended to the club by fellow Welshman and former Real Sociedad manager John Toshack.
-He was linked with Bolton Wanderers in October 2007 though nothing came of it.
 With the club in 5th place and having only lost once in its previous eleven games, Coleman resigned as manager on 16 January 2008, citing a divergence in vision for the club with newly elected President Iñaki Badiola.

 Coventry City

 Coleman was appointed manager of Championship club Coventry City on 19 February 2008, signing a three-and-a-half-year contract.
-He replaced Iain Dowie, who had been sacked by new owner Ray Ranson.
+He replaced Iain Dowie, who had been dismissed by new owner Ray Ranson.

 On 26 August 2008, the BBC reported that Coleman was no longer interested in the Wales national team.
 He later said that his words had been misinterpreted; when answering a question on whether Coventry striker Freddy Eastwood was fit to play for Wales, he meant to say that he wanted Eastwood fit for club before returning to international duty.
-On 4 May 2010, Coleman was sacked following Coventry's 19th-place finish during the 2009–10 season, their lowest league finish in more than 45 years.
-They would be relegated two years later.
+On 4 May 2010, Coleman was dismissed following Coventry's 19th-place finish during the 2009–10 season, their lowest league finish in more than 45 years.